• Skip to main content

 📃Ingredients notes and substitutions

 • Tofu - Make sure to use extra-firm tofu that has been drained and pressed beforehand.
-I like using a tofu press, but you could also manually press your tofu by stacking something heavy on it.
-If you need detailed instructions, check out this post on how to press tofu.
+I like using a tofu press, but you could also manually press it by stacking something heavy on it.
+If you need detailed instructions, check out this post ‘How to press tofu’.

-• Chilies - I am using bird eye’s chilies, but you could substitute it with a regular chili instead.
+• Chilies - I am using bird’s eye chilies, but you could substitute them with a regular chili.
 Deseed your chilies to make this dish less spicy.

-• Sugar - You can use any granulated sweetener here, like coconut sugar, cane sugar, or brown sugar.
+• Sugar - You can use any granulated sweetener here, like coconut, cane, or brown sugar.

 • Mayo - I am using my homemade tofu mayo.
-With that being said, you can use store-bought vegan mayo like Hellmann’s or Follow Your Heart.
+That said, you can use store-bought vegan mayo like Hellmann’s or Chosen Foods.
 Regular mayo works as well if you are not vegan.

 🔪How to make